Missouri Vehicular Manslaughter

 Vehicular manslaughter is an extremely serious charge.
 Hiring an experienced criminal defense attorney can help evaluate your case and decide what options you have.

-Contact Howard Law at (314) 325-9868 for a free consultation regarding your vehicular manslaughter charge and learn what rights and remedies are best for your situation.
+Contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation regarding your vehicular manslaughter charge and learn what rights and remedies are best for your situation.